 This grant opportunity is a closed non-competitive grant selection process.
-The department considers this is an appropriate type of selection process as NDAP clients express a preference for accessing support from familiar providers that clients have previously used or are known to them.
-NDAP providers have specialist knowledge, experience and community connections, of which takes considerable resources, knowledge and time to develop.
+The department considers this is an appropriate type of selection process as NDIS Appeals Program clients express a preference for accessing support from providers with a known reputation for positively supporting clients through the NDIS Appeals process.

+An invitation has been extended to specific NDIS Appeals Program providers that have developed a good rapport with clients and reputation to have specialist knowledge, experience and community connections that takes considerable resources, knowledge and time to develop.